FZJ-IEK3-VSA/ActivityAssure/README.md

 To run the example, set the correct path to the validation data set in [example_lpg_validation.py](examples/LoadProfileGenerator/example_lpg_validation.py) and execute this file.
 This should generate activity statistics for the LoadProfileGenerator data, as well as comparison indicators for evaluating its similarity to the validation data.

 ## Running the Dash web app
-To run the interactive Dash validation web app, execute the following:
+To run the interactive Dash validation web app, set the correct paths to the valdiation data set and your model statistics data set in [datapaths.py](activity_validator/ui/datapaths.py).
+Then execute the following command:

     python activity_validator/ui/validation_dashboard.py